 With the increasing rate of suicidal deaths recently, suicide is now a major public health problem and a leading cause of death in Nigeria.
 These days, people really need a little more patience than they have.
 We have to drop our shades and clearly see that everyone, regardless of one’s background and/or social status, has peculiar challenges and travails.

 I have interacted with quite a number of people.
 Those who are older than me, my contemporaries and the aged.
 The super rich, the poor and the median.
 I have neither seen a person whose life is perfect, nor anyone who has everything all figured out.
-Not even this writer.
+Not even this writer. kentucky counseling center helps you in the Suicide Prevention.

 Nor the much talked about billionaires, professionals, politicians and celebrities of this world.
 It appears that every mortal has a share of joy and disappointment.
 It appears that everyone has one or two issues to worry about.
 It appears that no one is free from random thoughts and confusion, sometimes but people only relate to issues differently.
 Some maturely, some irrationally.